-Nejib Ayachi experience in training in international development and global affairs includes developing curricula and conducting seminars on a variety of development-related topics, sponsored by The World Bank, USAID, and UNDP, and attended by developing country officials/civil servants, and implemented at the USDA Graduate School’s International Institute for Training and Education.
-At the same Institute, Ayachi developed and implemented a Certificate Program in Global Affairs tailored to the needs of US Federal Government employees, covering topics pertaining to contemporary developments in World Affairs, relating to economic, legal, and environmental issues, and global governance.
+Nejib Ayachi experience in training in International Development and in Global Affairs includes developing curricula and conducting seminars on a variety of development-related topics, sponsored by The World Bank, USAID and UNDP, attended by developing country officials/civil servants, and implemented at the USDA Graduate School’s International Institute for Training and Education.
+At the same Institute, Ayachi developed and implemented a Certificate Program in Global Affairs tailored to the needs of US Federal Government employees, covering topics pertaining to developments in World Affairs focusing on economic, legal, environmental, and global governance issues.

-Néjib Ayachi holds a BA in English and American Studies, a Master’s degree and a doctoral degree (‘Troisieme cycle’) in political science from the University of the Sorbonne, in Paris, France.
-His areas of interest include the political economy of development focusing on the MENA region and Africa; globalization and development; state-building processes and institutional development; peace security and development in the Maghreb-Sahel; North African history and politics; political Islam; and African endogenous development.
-He is fluent in English, French, and Arabic, with a working knowledge of Spanish and Italian
+Néjib Ayachi holds a Master’s degree and a doctoral degree (Troisieme cycle) in political science from the University of the Sorbonne and has a BA in English and American Studies from the University of Paris 8.
+His areas of interest include the political economy of development focusing on the MENA region and on Africa; globalization and development; post-colonial state-building processes and institutional development; peace security and development in the Maghreb-Sahel; North African history and politics; political Islam; and African endogenous development.
+He is fluent in English and French, with an upper-intermediate proficiency in Arabic, and a working knowledge of Spanish and Italian.